Where to Go in Tuscany

 Affiliate disclosure: some of the links in this article are affiliate links.
 If you book using one of them, we’ll earn a small commission.
 All of our info is free to read and free of ads, so we appreciate it!

-Tuscany is truly blessed with an abundance of wonderful places to visit and things to do.
-With so many beautiful towns, important cities, stunning countryside, wild mountains, and a lovely coastline, you could spend weeks here and still not see everything.
-I've been visiting for decades and still haven't seen it all.
+Tuscany is truly blessed with an abundance of wonderful places to visit; there are countless beautiful towns, important cities, stunning countryside, wild mountains, and a lovely coastline.
+You could spend weeks here and still not see everything.
+I've been visiting for decades and still have more on my list!

-So, I could easily have this made guide "100 places to visit in Tuscany" without exaggerating.
-But noone has unlimited vacation time (or money), so you can't see everywhere and endless list isn't much help with your planning.
+I could easily have this made guide "100 places to visit in Tuscany" without exaggerating, but no one has unlimited vacation time (or money) and an endless list doesn't help you narrow down your options.

 Enjoy!